 Most Common Injuries in Motorcycle Accidents

-Many injuries are to the legs and feet, which account for 30% of the injuries.
+Many Personal injuries are to the legs and feet, which account for 30% of the injuries.
 The second most common injury is to the head and neck, this accounted for 22% of the injuries.
-Many accidents result in severe injuries, listed below are the most common Injuries sustained in motorcycle accidents:
+Many accidents result in severe injuries, listed below are the most common injuries sustained in motorcycle accidents:

 - Traumatic brain injuries: A traumatic brain injury is a disruption in the normal function of the brain, this can be caused by hitting your head hard or something penetrating your head.
 According to the NHTSA, 15 percent of riders that were helmeted and 21 percent of unhelmeted riders sustained traumatic brain injuries.